 Water is everywhere: the city’s canals and rivers reflect Stockholm’s medieval buildings and architectural landmarks, creating beautiful light effects, and many of the islands are covered with parks, cycling paths and playgrounds.

 Unlike other cities, where families seem to be almost an afterthought, Stockholm is built to encourage parents to spend quality time with their kids.
 All museums have children programmes and family tours and many boast specialised spaces for kids to play while learning about the exhibition at hand.
-We visited Stockholm twice and in both cases we perceived it as the perfect city break with kids: quite a statement, from someone who goes on family city breaks at least twice a year!
-Learn more about Stockholm with kids
+We visited Stockholm twice and in both cases, we perceived it as the perfect city break with kids: quite a statement, from someone who goes on family city breaks at least twice a year!

 Jason from an Epic Education